How do I apply for financial aid?

 What does it mean if I was selected for verification?

 The U.S. Department of Education selects who is chosen for verification.
 Verification is the process where the information provided on the FAFSA is compared to the forms and documents submitted by the student.
 The Department of Education randomly selects applications for verification.
 The student must provide the Financial Aid Office with the requested documents.
 Financial aid will not be awarded until the verification process is complete.
-It is important that all documents requested be submitted to the Financial Aid Office in a timely matter.
+It is important that all documents requested be submitted to the financial aid portal at oftc.verifymyfafsa.com.

 Will I need to fill out any additional forms or provide any type of documentation after I’ve completed the FAFSA?

-If the Financial Aid Office needs additional documentation or forms completed, you will receive an email sent to your OFTC student email which will list the forms or documents needed.
+If the Financial Aid Office needs additional documentation or forms completed, you will receive an email or text.

 Why am I not considered an independent student, if I live on my own and my parents do not help me, nor do they claim me on their tax returns?